 https://WORKSPACE_NAME.tlcdn.com/TEMPLATE_NAME/FIELDS.INPUT?EXTRA_FIELDS

-To add the content to your site, simply include it as part of an image tag:
+To add the content to your site, simply include it as part of an image tag.
+Here's an example that uses the TLCDN to serve and resize an image:

 <img